 As with any planned surgery or procedure, you and your doctor should weigh the risk of delay with the benefit of having your surgery sooner.
 UCHealth and health systems across the nation will likely be affected by COVID-19 for many months to come.
 It is best to talk with your doctor about your care needs and surgery timing.

 If you have been called to set up your surgery or procedure, your doctor feels the benefits of doing your surgery outweigh the risks of coming to the hospital.
-If you want to know if you can delay your surgery until after the COVID-19 crisis is over, talk with your doctor to see if this is safe for you.
+If you want to know if you can delay your surgery until a later date, talk with your doctor to see if this is safe for you.

 Will I be safe in the hospital if UCHealth is treating COVID-19 patients?

 Our infection prevention processes are aimed at protecting our patients and visitors as well as doctors, providers and staff.
 All patients, visitors and staff are required to wear a face-covering or mask that covers their mouth and nose while at UCHealth to guard against transmission of COVID-19.
 Any type of surgical or cloth mask from home is fine.
 Masks with release valves are not allowed and should be covered or replaced with an approved mask.
 Your surgery may be cancelled if you choose not to wear a mask when entering our facilities.
 Masks can prevent the spread of infection to others.
 Across UCHealth we have units being used to care for patients with COVID-19.
 These patients are kept in special isolation for their own safety and to protect other patients, providers and staff.

 Can I still get medical and surgical care while the safer at home order is in effect?